ethereum/cryptography-research-website/src/posts/groth-sahai-blogpost.md

 ---
 title: 'Groth-Sahai Proofs Are Not That Scary'
+description: 'Groth-Sahai (GS) proofs are a zero-knowledge proving technique.
+We will walk through an example GS proof accessible to a general cryptographic audience.'
 author: 'Mikhail Volkhov, Dimitris Kolonelos, Dmitry Khovratovich, Mary Maller'
 date: '2022-06-06'
 ---